leonardoas10/go-rest-ws/README.md

-### REST & WS
+### REST & WS with golang

 ## Description

-App for practice Rest and WS, using libraries as:
+App for practice Rest and WS with golang, using libraries as:

 -   jwt
 -   mux